ntop/ntopng/doc/src/plugins/check_hooks.rst

 - :code:`5mins`: Called every 5 minutes.
 - :code:`hour`: Called every hour.
 - :code:`day`: Called every day (at midnight localtime).
-- :code:`all`: A special hook name which will cause the associated callback to be called for all the available hooks.
+- :code:`all`: A special hook name which will cause the associated check to be called for all the available hooks.

 Other User Script Hooks Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~